yunkunrao/tendermint.com/content/blog/on-thedao-and-blockchain-governance.md

 away with the theft of TheDAO's ether, or, undermine its stated premise.
 The arguments in favor of mitigating the hack is clear.
-Few in the Ethereum community really want 5% of the entire token supply of Ethereum to go to the hacker -- the actual DAO experiment hadn't event begun!.
+Few in the Ethereum community really want 5% of the entire token supply of Ethereum to go to the hacker -- the actual DAO experiment hadn't even begun!
 And yet, a coordinated action to reverse the attack or freeze the stolen funds is to undermine Ethereum's stated premise.
 Some argue that to do so would destroy the very purpose and value of Ethereum.